nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 # [fit] MODEL (UN)CERTAINTY

+^ Gamblers and Astronomers — the two very distinct groups of people who were actually responsible for the origination of probability theory.
+The former wanted to better maximise luck (minimize risk) while the latter was trying to have accurate observations from their rudimentary tools.

 ![filtered](images/dice.jpeg)

 > “It is remarkable that science, which originated in the consideration of games of chance, should have become the most important object of human knowledge.”